-Mitochondria were described by Richard Altmann (1894) as 'bioblasts', which include not only the mitochondria as presently defined, but also symbiotic and free-living bacteria.
-The word 'mitochondrium' (Greek mitos: thread; chondros: granule) was introduced by Carl Benda (1898).
 Mitochondria are the oxygen-consuming electrochemical generators which evolved from endosymbiotic bacteria (Margulis 1970; Lane 2005).
+They were described by Richard Altmann (1894) as 'bioblasts', which include not only the mitochondria as presently defined, but also symbiotic and free-living bacteria.
+The word 'mitochondria' (Greek mitos: thread; chondros: granule) was introduced by Carl Benda (1898).